DevToys-app/Documentation/articles/extension-development/guidelines/UX/support-smart-detection.md

 }
 ```

-The @"DevToys.Api.DataTypeNameAttribute" defines the name of the data type being detected by our detector, along with what data type it inherits from.
+The @"DevToys.Api.DataTypeNameAttribute" defines the name of the data type our detector is identifying, along with the data type it inherits from.

 ### Data Type inheritence

-Data type can inherits from others.
-When applying inheritence using the @"DevToys.Api.DataTypeNameAttribute.DataTypeBaseName" property, data type detectors are invoked in a logical order.
+Data types can inherit from others.
+When applying inheritance using the @"DevToys.Api.DataTypeNameAttribute.DataTypeBaseName" property, data type detectors are invoked in a logical order.

 ```mermaid
 flowchart LR